Embird Embroidery Software

 Complete design composed from parts created with mask

-Overlays between the adjanced areas
+Overlays between the adjacent areas

 Fig. 9.
-Overlays between the adjacent areas.
+Detail showing the overlaps between adjacent areas.

 Back to Embird Tutorial Contents